 Since Mutagen is development-focused, it gives users granular control over behaviors like conflict resolution, ignores, symbolic link handling, permission propagation, and more.
 It’s also aggressively cross-platform, meaning that platform-specific quirks are handled automatically and Windows-to-POSIX development isn’t a problem.

 Mutagen’s network forwarding is designed to let you access remote applications without exposing ports publicly, as well as link application components that might exist in separate locations.
-Mutagen currently supports forwarding IPv4/v6 TCP traffic as well as Unix domain sockets.
-Mutagen can even mix the two, e.g. mapping a local Unix domain socket to a remote TCP listener.
+Mutagen currently supports forwarding IPv4/v6 TCP traffic as well as Unix domain sockets and Windows named pipes.
+Mutagen can even mix transport layer protocols, for example mapping a local Unix domain socket to a remote TCP listener.

 To learn more about Mutagen and get a basic understanding of how it works, check out the Getting started guide.